ibid/ibid/docs/configuration.rst

 .. describe:: channels:

-   List: Channels to join on connection to the server.
+   List: Channels to join on connection to the network.

    .. warning::
       You must include the leading ``#``, but unless you quote each